aionnetwork/aion-docs/aion-virtual-machine/variable-types.md

     "
         'If there\'s anything more important than my ego around, I want it caught and shot now.', 'For a moment, nothing happened.
-Then, after a second or so, nothing continued to happen.', 'Ford... you're turning into a penguin.
+Then, after a second or so, nothing continued to happen.', 'Ford... you\'re turning into a penguin.
 Stop it.'
     "
 ```